If an event includes at least two stages (e.g., heats and final), you can use the advancement feature to set automatic qualification.

 The two fields for automatic advancement rules are: Qualifying performance and Total advanced participants.

-• Qualifying performance: this is the min. standard in which the athletes need to reach in order to automatically advance to the next round.
+Qualifying performance: this is the min. standard that athletes need to meet to automatically advance to the next round.

-• Total advanced participants: this is the number of athletes that will move on to the next round.
+Total advanced participants: The number of athletes who will move on to the next round.

-• If the number of athletes meet/meeting the Qualifying performance standard is greater than the number of Total advanced participants set, then ALL the athletes meet/meeting the mark will move onto the next round regardless of number.
+If the number of athletes meeting the Qualifying performance standard is greater than the number of Total advanced participants set, then ALL the athletes meeting the mark will move onto the next round, regardless of the number.

-• If the number of athletes reaching the Qualifying performance is less than the number set in the Total advanced participants, the next best performances will qualify regardless of reaching the standard so that the Total advanced participant number is met for the next round.
+If the number of athletes reaching the Qualifying performance is fewer than the Total advanced participants, the next-best performances will qualify regardless of meeting the standard, so that the Total advanced participants number is met for the next round.

 You can also select Qualification in the Event model field.
 Read more about models in the Set schedule guide.